 Simplify + streamline + automate = more efficiency

-Here’s an example of what that can look like: RBC Wealth Management, a division of RBC Capital Markets, LLC, is a values-driven financial institution providing clients with customised strategies to grow, preserve, and share their wealth.
+Here’s an example of what that can look like RBC Wealth Management, a division of RBC Capital Markets, LLC, is a values-driven financial institution providing clients with customized strategies to grow, preserve, and share their wealth.
 By consolidating 26 systems into one, RBC Wealth Management reduced maintenance costs by 50%, while continuing to deliver on client and advisor expectations.

 Create better productivity pathways

 Productivity gains are about getting more outputs for the same inputs or the same output for less inputs.
 In today’s constrained supply chain and volatile labour market, the need for improving your forecasting, supply chain planning, and employee engagement has never been greater.
 These are all areas that the right technology, combined with the right strategy, people, and processes, can improve.
 The right technology allows you to do more with the data you have, driving productivity and better results with intelligence and automation.